American Music Award for Favorite Rap/Hip Hop Artist

 The American Music Award for Favorite Artist – Rap/Hip Hop has been awarded since 1989.
-Years reflect the year during which the awards were presented, for works released in the previous year (until 2003 onward, when awards were handed out on November of the same year).
-Nicki Minaj has received the most wins (5) and Drake has received the most nominations (9).
+Years reflect the year during which the awards were presented, for works released in the previous year (until 2003 onward, when awards were handed out in November of the same year).
+Eminem and Nicki Minaj has received the most wins (5) and Drake has received the most nominations (11).